lu7cgj/CHIRP---Hiroyasu-IC-980-PRO-KSUN-5200D/README.md

 3. CHIRP CSV → Hiroyasu CSV Converter (CHIRP → YSF bridge)

 This is the most requested feature and the primary reason this project exists.
 CHIRP does not support Hiroyasu radios, and no native compatibility exists.
-However, using this script you can take any CSV exported from CHIRP (tested with Baofeng UV-5R, UV-82, and similar models) and automatically convert it into a Hiroyasu-compatible CSV with all fields mapped to the correct YSF structure.
+However, using these scripts you can take any CSV exported from CHIRP and automatically convert it into a Hiroyasu-compatible CSV with all fields correctly mapped to the YSF structure.

-To make the workflow even easier, I also included an empty Baofeng UV-5R IMG file in this repository.
+To make the workflow even easier, I include two empty CHIRP image files in this repository:

+1. Empty Baofeng UV-5R IMG (standard template)

 This IMG acts as a universal template for users who don’t own a UV-5R:

 Open CHIRP → Load the UV-5R IMG